CalvinWilkinson/CalvinWilkinson/README.md

 Thanks for stopping by!!

 I'm a software engineer who's been passionate about anything in software development for as long as I can remember.
 I love building things that make people's lives easier and developing games and multimedia applications.

 🎖  Air Force veteran with a lot of military history in my family.
 💻 Software Engineer
 ⚒️ Currently working on game development-related tools and libraries.
 🤘🏼 Metal, hard rock, classic rock, and blues fan.
 📫 Feel free to email me: kinsondigital@gmail.com
 🗨️ Ask me about anything tech-related!!
 Maybe I can help out!!
 🙏 Please help me out by checking out my projects and slinging some ⭐'s my way, or even better, create a PR and/or contribute your funds [here](https://github.com/sponsors/KinsonDigital)!! 😉

 I started poking around and getting interested in computers and technology in 1998.
 My brother was taking a class for **Visual Basic 4**.
 I picked it up one day, and I was instantly hooked.
 The rest is history!!

 I have worked in various industries, including steel, industrial automation, retail, consulting, and even tax.
-I developed the website front-end and backend, low-level PLC controls and ModBus communication, cross-platform mobile apps, databases, and a microservices architecture backend using Azure.
-I have also worked from large enterprise applications to small companies with legacy systems.
-Some of the languages and technologies that I have used are C#, C++, SQL, TypeScript, JavaScript, NodeJS, Azure Functions, CosmosDB, SQL, MongoDB, Entity Framework, Python, and more.
+I developed the website front-end and back-end, low-level PLC controls and Modbus communication, cross-platform mobile apps, databases, and a microservices architecture backend using Azure.
+I have also worked on large enterprise applications and small companies with legacy systems.
+Some of the languages and technologies that I have used are C#, C++, SQL, TypeScript, JavaScript, NodeJS, Azure Functions, CosmosDB, MongoDB, Entity Framework, Python, and more.

-Currently, I work full-time on building game development and CICD tools and libraries.
+Currently, I work full-time on building game development and CI/CD tools and libraries.

 If you are interested in supporting the work I do so I can make these projects better, sponsor me at: